TasneemHamzah/Melanoma-Detector/README.md

 The datasets that have been used are PH2dataset and Kaggle Derma Disease dataset.

-The research paper link will be published soon.
+The research paper link https://ieeexplore.ieee.org/document/9194205